 5. Sign and Sing the Pitches as a Group

 As a group, students sign and sing the pitches from their papers “into the grade book” as I visually scan and record grades.
 It’s evident who the exceptional readers and leaders are and who may be struggling.
 Since most of our music reading songs are only 18-30 seconds long, this step takes only a few seconds.

 6. Sing the Lyrics as a Group

-Helping your students learn an efficient process to complete Take it Home pages and assessments takes a little work.
+Helping your students learn an efficient process to complete Take Home pages and assessments takes a little trial and error.
 But, be consistent and your students will pick it up quickly.

 Share the Song as “Homework”

-Students repeat this process for someone at home for their homework.
+As students’ “homework”, they repeat this process for someone at home.

 - Read the rhythm.